GainorB/node-express-mvc/readme.md

 4. Run this command: psql -f ./config/db/schema.sql
 5. This command will create a PostgreSQL database along with the tables
 6. Setup environment variables:
-    * Create .env file in your project root with these two variables
+    * Create .env file in your project root with this variable
 ```
 DATABASE_URL=postgres://localhost:5432/mvc_app
 ```